-14 Grenfell Tower
+3 Grenfell Tower

 The Chairman introduced the paper informing on the work that central and local government have been doing following the Grenfell Tower Fire.
-In particular the report asked the Board to consider actions that have been taken nationally and locally to identify and address fire safety issues in buildings over 18 metres following the Grenfell Tower Fire, the role of the Board in lobbying for an urgent review of the Building Regulations' guidance and how best to use a meeting and potential working group drawn from the Fire Services Management Committee, Safer Stronger Communities Board, EEHT and the National Fire Chiefs Council.
+In particular the report asked the Board to consider actions that have been taken nationally and locally to identify and address fire safety issues in buildings over 18 metres following the Grenfell Tower Fire.
+The report also asked Members to consider the role of the Board in lobbying for an urgent review of the Building Regulations' guidance and how best to use a meeting and potential working group drawn from the Fire Services Management Committee, Safer Stronger Communities Board, EEHT and the National Fire Chiefs Council.